Dr. Merritt Turetsky

 Members of the Turetsky lab are trained broadly in field ecology, statistics, vegetation ID, soil sampling and permafrost characterization.
 Because we have skills in plants, water, soil, and gas fluxes, scholars from the lab are well placed for a diversity of career options.
 In addition to pursing science, members of the Turetsky lab are now practicing medicine, law, city planning, journalism, and education.

-A comprehensive list TBA, but past members of the Turetsky lab include:
+Past members of the Turetsky lab include:

 Dr. Brian Benscoter